SystemsApproach/private5g/software/gnb.rst

 simplicity, we pared the above list back to a single example for each item, but these should not be interpreted as the only possibility.

-Note also that our example relies on the availability of spectrum in the CBRS band, which is available in North America.
-Spectrum options are likely to be different (and possibly unavailable) in other geographic regions.
+Note also that our example relies on the availability of spectrum in the CBRS band, which is available in the United States.
+Spectrum options are likely to be different in other countries.

 .. admonition:: Troubleshooting Hint